ywamjapan/ywamjapan.org/content/en/home/corona.md

 {{% callout warning %}}
 **Important Note:**
-Due to the current COVID-19 outbreak, we are encouraging all YWAMers residing in Japan to take special note of [WHO](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) and [government guidelines](https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/0000164708_00079.html) in order to prevent the spread of the virus.
-This means normal ministries and schools will be affected.
+Due to the COVID-19 pandemic, all YWAMers in Japan are encouraged to take special note of [government guidelines](https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/0000164708_00079.html) in order to help prevent the spread of the virus.

-Japanese Immigration have also declared new rules at the border preventing certain people from entering the country.
-This will affect outreach teams, incoming staff, volunteers, and students, as well as any staff currently overseas.
-Please follow [this link](https://www.isa.go.jp/en/covid-19_index.html) to find out who is affected.
+Japanese Immigration have also declared new border rules preventing people from entering the country.
+Sadly, this affects new staff, volunteers, outreach teams, and students.
+Please follow [this link](https://www.isa.go.jp/en/covid-19_index.html) for more information.
 {{% /callout %}}